brohit-xci/book-library/README.md

 This will start the server listening at port *3001*.

-Open browser and hit http://localhost:7777/ to see the web-version of this respo.
+Open browser and hit http://localhost:7777/ to see the web-version of this repo.

 To delete or update any book, hover to the book tile.